arokettu/bencode/README.md

 $std->b = 456;
 $encoded = Bencode::encode($std); // "d1:a3:1231:bi456ee"

-// you can force traversable to become a list by wrapping it with SandFoxMe\Bencode\Types\ListType
+// you can force traversable to become a list by wrapping it with ListType
 // keys will be discarded in that case use SandFoxMe\Bencode\Types\ListType;
 $encoded = Bencode::encode(new ListType(new ArrayObject([1,2,3]))); // "li1ei2ei3ee"